EwA in Practice: Get a Wild Attitude ⋆ Be Informed ⋆ Act Responsibly

 Having an attitude, a process, and the tools to realize the process (guides and etiquettes); and then cycling through the attitude and the process repeatedly is what makes a difference at the end.
-It does for us: it makes us much more alert, mindful, honest and engaged.
-It gives us back the assurance that together we can have a positive meaningful impact to the world.
+It makes us much more alert, mindful, honest and engaged.
+It gives us back the assurance that together we can have a positive meaningful impact on the world.

 It is said that one just needs 21 days to change or get rid of bad habits.
 Maybe becoming ecologically minded and living it follows the same 21 cycles rule ⥁…